Opera, music, theater, and art in Los Angeles and beyond

 I'd rather think that the Los Angeles board, administration, and players really believe they have a great musical thinker on their hands.
 But that's not who Dudamel is - not now, at 29, not Wednesday night in Verizon Hall.

-As some consolation, at least The Washington Post's Anne Midgette was willing to brush aside the serious problems she acknowledged along with everyone else, by highlighting the excitement and high spirits of an enthusiastic conductor and crowd at a classical music concert.
+The Washington Post's Anne Midgette was willing to brush aside the serious problems she acknowledged along with everyone else, by highlighting the excitement and high spirits of an enthusiastic conductor and crowd at a classical music concert.

 There's no question that Dudamel is a brilliant talent, but there have always been things to criticize in his approach.
 He is an instinctive musician, but sometimes seems to conduct for the moment rather than with an eye to the whole work.
 On Monday, one could find plenty to carp at if one was so inclined: balance issues, shaky entrances, lackluster moments from the brass.